 The HyperX Cloud Buds Wireless don’t block out most environmental noise, compounded by the fact that the buds fit poorly.
 Since the ear tips don’t protrude very deep into the ear canal, most of the noise around you is able to slip past the earbuds and distract you from what you really want to hear—your music.

 Due to the effects of auditory masking, you’ll be tempted to crank up the volume on the HyperX Cloud Buds Wireless to hear your music over all the noise around you.
 Not only will this leave your music sounding worse (more on that later), but having to increase the volume could put your ears at risk of hearing damage depending on how long and how loudly you listen.

 The earbuds slightly attenuate incidental noise above 2kHz, but this effect isn’t strong enough to notice in most situations.
-If you frequently run near busy streets and need to hear your surroundings, you’ll appreciate the lack of isolation and noise cancelling, if only to hear cars and other dangers around you.
+If you frequently run near busy streets and need to hear your surroundings, you’ll appreciate the lack of isolation and noise canceling, if only to hear cars and other dangers around you.
 Everyone else will be wishing they didn’t have to hear every single detail of the conversation going on next to them on the train.

 How does the HyperX Cloud Buds Wireless sound?